Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Table.md

 The names of the columns in the table.

+**Note:** This operation must compute the schema of the table, which can be expensive.

 **Type:** [`List<String>`][safeds.lang.List]

 ## <code class="doc-symbol doc-symbol-attribute"></code> `plot` {#safeds.data.tabular.containers.Table.plot data-toc-label='[attribute] plot'}

 The plotter for the table.

+Call methods of the plotter to create various plots for the table.

 **Type:** [`TablePlotter`][safeds.data.tabular.plotting.TablePlotter]

 ## <code class="doc-symbol doc-symbol-attribute"></code> `rowCount` {#safeds.data.tabular.containers.Table.rowCount data-toc-label='[attribute] rowCount'}

-The number of rows in the table.
+The number of rows.

 **Note:** This operation must fully load the data into memory, which can be expensive.